arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 - `LED_D2`: STATUS 3
 - `LED_D3`: STATUS 4
 - `LED_RESET`: LED above the reset button
-- `LED_USER`: LED above the user button (only available on the Arduino Opta WiFi, SKU: AFX00002)
+- `LED_USER`: LED above the user button (only available on the Arduino Opta® WiFi, SKU: AFX00002)

 Select the correct **board** and **port** in the **Tools** section.
 Copy the sketch below into the Arduino IDE sketch editor, then upload it to Opta™.